Ccolombe12/Ccolombe12.github.io/_posts/2023-10-16-Alice_and_Bob_Guessing_game.md

 </style>
 Here is another cool problem I stumbled upon the other day.
 ## Problem Statement
 Bob chooses a integer uniformly at random between 1 and 1000.
-Alice has the guess the chosen number as quickly as possible.
-Bib will let Alice know whether her guess is smaller than, larger than, or equal to his number.
+Alice has to guess the chosen number as quickly as possible.
+Bob will let Alice know whether her guess is smaller than, larger than, or equal to his number.
 If Alice's guess is smaller than Bob's number, Bob replaces the number with another integer chosen uniformly at random from $[1,1000]$.
 Prove that there exists a strategy that Alice can use to finish the game in such a way that the expected number of steps is smaller than 45.
 <hr>

 ## Solution